westurner/scipy-lecture-notes/advanced/scikit-learn/index.rst

    :align: center

-PCA is not just useful for visualization of high dimensional datasets.
+PCA useful for more than visualization of high dimensional datasets.
 It can also be used as a preprocessing step to help speed up supervised methods that are not efficient with high dimensions.